This exercise builds on the previous exercises where you fitted a

 explanatory variable).
 This is the third of four complementary

-exercises, based on the loyn
+exercises, based on the loyn data set.

 1. As in previous exercises, either create a new R script (perhaps